As the Washington Redskins prepare for their second preseason game, several battles remain difficult to predict.

 At tight end, popular veteran Chris Cooley is still on the bubble as he tries to prove he can not only stay healthy but be productive.
 It’s also clear that some of the rookies drafted late (RB Alfred Morris, CB Richard Crawford, S Jordan Bernstine) have a good chance at landing a roster spot.

-Each week during preseason, RapidReports will take a position-by-position look at the players we think are likely to make the final cut to 53 on Sept.
-2 and those who we think may soon be seeking alternative employment.
+Each week during preseason, RapidReports will take a position-by-position look at the players who are likely to make the final cut to 53 on Sept.
+2 and those who may soon be seeking alternative employment.

 QB -- In: (3) Robert Griffin III, Rex Grossman, Kirk Cousins.
 Out: Jonathan Crompton.
 Analysis: This has been the order since early May, when the Redskins first dubbed Griffin the starter.
 Griffin will start all season barring injury.
 Grossman will serve as a mentor to both players, with Cousins possibly taking over the No. 2 role in 2013.

 RB -- In: (5) Tim Hightower, Evan Royster, Roy Helu, Darrel Young, Alfred Morris.
 Out: Tristan Davis, Antwon Bailey, Lennon Creer, Dorson Boyce.
 Analysis: Morris and Hightower are the wild cards here.
 If Hightower is healthy he’ll make the roster and likely start.
 He’s their best all-around back.
 But if he’s not healthy, then there are issues.
 Morris has stood out early in camp and could be tough to protect on the practice squad, but he has shown promise and has excellent vision and feet.
 Both Helu (durability) and Royster (speed) have issues that make them best used as backups.